Biodiversity is vital for supporting human life on Earth, supplying clean air and water, healthy ecosystems and fertile soils.

 Australia's Biodiversity Conservation Strategy 2010-2030

-The Strategy has been developed by the Australian Government in collaboration with all state and territory governments.
-It is a significant national policy that will guide governments, the community, Indigenous peoples, land managers, industry and scientists in the management and protection of Australia's plants, animals and ecosystems - its biodiversity - over the next 20 years.
+The Strategy was developed by the Australian Government in collaboration with all state and territory governments.
+It is a significant national policy that will guide governments, the community, Indigenous peoples, land managers, industry and scientists in the management and protection of Australia's biodiversity - its plants, animals and ecosystems.

-The Strategy has a long-term vision where Australia's biodiversity is healthy and resilient to threats, and valued both in its own right and for its essential contribution to our existence.
+The Strategy has a long-term vision for Australia's biodiversity; to be healthy and resilient to threats, and valued both in its own right and for its essential contribution to our existence.

 To achive this vision, the Strategy sets out three priorities for action: 'Engaging all Australians', 'Building ecosystem resilience in a changing climate', and 'Getting measurable results'.
 Each priority is supported by outcomes, measurable targets and actions.

-The Strategy is available from the Commonwealth's Department of Sustainability, Environment, Water, Population and Communities website: Australia's Biodiversity Conservation Strategy 2010-2030.
+The Strategy is available from the Commonwealth Department of Sustainability, Environment, Water, Population and Communities website: Australia's Biodiversity Conservation Strategy 2010-2030.

 Find out more about: